Hynard History, Family Crest & Coats of Arms

-name Hynard comes from when the family resided in the region of Inwood
+The Anglo-Saxon name Hynard comes from when the family resided in Intwood, a parish, in the union of Henstead, hundred of Humbleyard, east division of Norfolk.

 Early Origins of the Hynard family

 The surname Hynard was first found in Norfolk but we must look to Somerset to find the first record of the family.
 For it is there that Adam Inwod, was listed 1 Edward III (during the first year of King Edward III's reign.)
 Again in Somerset, we found Thomas de Inwode recorded in the Subsidy Rolls of 1327.